 ● Art (45 items)

 .
 The IJPC Database includes print journalists (from large urban newspapers to small country weeklies, including editors, reporters, photojournalists, correspondents, columnists, publishers, newsboys), broadcast journalists (from networks to local stations including reporters, anchors, correspondents, producers, writers, technical personal, news directors, station owners, network executives and management), public relations practitioners (from press agents to publicists), and the news media (anonymous reporters who show up in countless films and television movies ranging from press conferences to packs of reporters shouting questions or chasing after the main character to individual reporters asking questions).
 The Database can be referenced by year, title, type, occupation and author.
 As one scholar put it, “I don’t see how anyone can write anything in this field without referring to the database.
 There is nothing like it and it is an indispensable reference.”

-IJPC ASSOCIATES: Become an IJPC Associate and receive eight exclusive IJPC videos: The Image of the Public Relations Practitioner in Movies and Television, 1901 to 2011, The Image of the Gay Journalist in Movies and Television, 1929-2009, The Image of the War Correspondent in Movies and Television, 1931-2007, Journalism Ethics Goes to the Movies, The Image of the Broadcast Journalist in Movies and Television, 1937-2006, Real-Life Journalists in Movies and Television, 1939-2003,: Sob Sisters: The Image of the Female Journalist, 1929-2003 and Hollywood Looks at the News, 1914-2007.
+IJPC ASSOCIATES: Become an IJPC Associate and receive nine exclusive IJPC videos: The Image of the Washington Journalist in Movies and Television, 1932 to 2013, The Image of the Public Relations Practitioner in Movies and Television, 1901 to 2011, The Image of the Gay Journalist in Movies and Television, 1929-2009, The Image of the War Correspondent in Movies and Television, 1931-2007, Journalism Ethics Goes to the Movies, The Image of the Broadcast Journalist in Movies and Television, 1937-2006, Real-Life Journalists in Movies and Television, 1939-2003,: Sob Sisters: The Image of the Female Journalist, 1929-2003 and Hollywood Looks at the News, 1914-2007.
 All details and membership form included.